LieberInstitute/brainseq_phase2/browser/README.md

 ### Cleaned (_residualized_) expression tables

 The tables contained the expression values for making boxplots or other types of graphs.
 The expression values are already normalized (RPKM: gene/exon, RP10M: jxn, TPM: tx) and log2 scaled (log2(x + 0.5)) with covariates for the corresponding analysis removed.
 Samples can be identified using the `analysis_*` columns from the sample table.
-The column names are the `RNum` from the sample metadata table.
+The column names are the `RNum` from the sample metadata table and the rows correspond to the `feature_id`.

 #### HIPPO or DLPFC eQTLs